dbfl2026/db-work-samples/Systems/RR-Contact-Review-Queue/README.md

   - `Move Timeframe` is not `Unknown`

 ### How it is used

+These notes explain how the workflow behaves in practice once it is live.

 - Contacts start with blank `Workflow Status`
 - Once routed, Zapier writes one of the three statuses back to HubSpot
 - Corrections are made in HubSpot, not in Google Sheets
 - A filter prevents already-processed contacts from re-entering the workflow

 ### Notes

+These are a few practical details about how the workflow is currently set up.

 - This is a live Relocation Roadmaps workflow, not a demo-only build
 - Google Sheets acts as both a log and a review queue
 - Gmail alerts are currently sent to the same owner inbox